Avid Reader bookstore to move to new location on Broadway

-The Avid Reader, an independent bookstore located on Broadway near Sacramento’s Tower Theatre, announced that it is moving.
+The Avid Reader, an independent bookstore located on Broadway near Sacramento’s Tower Theatre, announced that it is moving down the street.

 Owner Stan Forbes, in a letter to patrons, said the landlord has chosen not to renew the store’s lease at its present location.
 He said the decision came as a surprise.